Dharya17/real_estate_webapp/README.markdown

 6. **Create a Pull Request**.

 ## Future Enhancements
-- **Machine Learning Integration**: We have an `ml_algo` file that contains a machine learning algorithm for property price prediction and recommendation.
+- **Machine Learning Integration**: We have an `ml_algo` file that contains a machine learning algorithm for property price predictionand recommendation.
 This will be integrated into the application in the future to provide users with price estimates based on various factors.
 - **User Reviews**: Allow users to leave reviews and ratings for properties.
 - **Enhanced Search**: Implement more advanced search filters and sorting options.
+- **Chat Support**: Integrate a chat system for real-time communication between buyers and sellers.
+- **Payment Gateway**: Add a secure payment gateway for transactions.